howardchung/watchparty/README.md

 ## Environment Variables

-- `REACT_APP_MEDIA_PATH`: Optional, URL of a server with media files on it.
-  - The client will query this for a listing of available files.
-  - Currently supported: Nginx, S3 bucket, GitLab repo.
-Possibly Plex media servers in the future
-  - For optimal performance, the server should support requests for 206 Partial Content and have CORS enabled.
-- `REACT_APP_STREAM_PATH`: Optional, URL of a PeerStream server for searching streams
 - `YOUTUBE_API_KEY`: Optional, provide one to enable searching YouTube
 - `REDIS_URL`: Optional, provide to allow persisting rooms to Redis so they survive server reboots